 Climate change will likely have a minor impact on most aspects of Selwyn District Council's five water services over the next 30 years.
 The key impacts identified were:

 Water Higher evapotranspiration may mean 1-2% higher peak water demands.

-Higher alpine flood flows may have some impact on Arthurs Pass, stormwater inflows for the Arthurs Pass, Castle Hill and Lake Coleridge wastewater systems.
+Higher alpine flood flows may have some impact on Arthurs Pass, Castle Hill and Lake Coleridge water supply intakes.